Led Zeppelin North American Tour 1971

 The new material from the fourth album which was presented by the band on stage was very well received by audiences, which helped to ensure massive sales of that album when it was eventually released in November 1971.

 The tour is also notable for the high frequency of crowd disturbances which occurred at the concerts, including those at New York City, Toronto and Boston, as the bootlegs of these concerts attest.

 Before this tour, Robert Plant shaved off his beard, a style which he and the rest of his bandmates had adopted the year before.
 John Paul Jones followed suit a month later.
 However, Jones would later grow a beard in late 1972 and keep it until March 1973, and then have a mustache for part of the 1973 North American Tour, and also have a beard from late 1975 to early 1977.

-It was on this tour that the notorious "Folding Chair Incident" took place.
-On August 26, at the show in Houston, several fans threw folding chairs at the stage in protest to what were perceived as overpriced tickets.
-No one was injured, and the show continued without any more interruptions.

 On this tour, the band grossed $1 million.